 Quality of operations is a hidden charm of a shipping center.
 Quality activities that prevent unsatisfactory shipments go unrecognized by the customer.
 They only feel the effect of a failure, when and if it happens.

-Delayed, damaged, or returned shipments are defective.
-Causes of defective shipments should be analyzed.
-The ship center that seeks to have the highest satisfaction rating from their customers would want to solve for each of them.
 Many causes for defective shipments come directly from actions a ship center does or does not take, such as:

 - Address corrections